 “No, you don’t mind.
 Easy, then!
-Girl, sit down with your girl, tell her that your romantic attraction fades when reciprocated, that you’re not and can’t be in love with her, but you still care about her, you still adore her and you still want to be with her—mention the panky.
+Sit down with your girl, tell her that your romantic attraction fades when reciprocated, that you’re not and can’t be in love with her, but you still care about her, you still adore her and you still want to be with her—mention the panky.
 Definitely mention that you want the panky.
 Tell her why you think she’s wonderful, and then ask her if she minds that you can’t feel one thing for her, because if she really likes you, how does this one thing matter?
 It doesn’t.
 And if it does, that’s on her and you find another girl!”

-Mara never considered Benjamin’s legs in any way but holding up the rest of her body, covered in thick layers of skirts and petticoats as they are, but Rosie’s pronouncement does make Mara feel better about her own.
-Maybe Benjamin will like—shades, how is this helpful?
-“But I’m still not in love, still brok—”
+Mara hasn’t considered Benjamin’s legs in any way but that of holding up the rest of her body, covered in thick layers of skirts and petticoats as they are, but Rosie’s pronouncement does make Mara feel better about her own.
+Maybe Benjamin will like—shades, how does this help?

 “Girl, you’re a bloody—”

-“I married my wife,” says the deep, crackling voice of Kell Sunita, the man who taught Mara and Esher how to cheat at dice and cards, “but I never felt any kind of attraction to her.
+“I married my wife,” says the deep, cracking voice of Kell Sunita, the man who taught Mara and Esher how to cheat at dice and cards, “but I never felt any kind of attraction to her.
 I just wanted that kind of relationship with someone for children, but I didn’t feel it myself.”

-Mara freezes, for Grandba Jess Amara passed when Mara was seven, little more in Mara’s mind than the click of knitting needles and the smell of dried lavender, but she remembers the way ze spoke aloud, awkward and formal; like Da, ze best preferred talking with hir hands.
+Mara freezes, for Grandba Jess Amara passed when Mara was seven, little more in Mara’s mind than the click of knitting needles and the smell of dried lavender.
+She does remember how ze spoke aloud, awkward and formal; like Da, ze best preferred talking with hir hands.
 “I do love that way.
 But it comes and goes.
 Some days it spills over everything and some days there’s nothing but cracked earth.
 But even people who love like the stories say don’t love like that all their lives.
 Build your house on something else.”

-They pay witness, the ring of shades from generations past: people who never fell in love, people who never wished to fall in love, people who felt no attraction and died contentedly single, people who felt no attraction yet ringbonded others for a wealth of reasons, people whose love wasn’t strong enough to act on, people whose love waxed and waned, people who didn’t love in any way, people who chose friendship or companionship over romance, people whose love couldn’t fit the uncomplicated shape of poem or song—people who lived and laughed and died as proud villagers of Dead Horse Hill.
-People whose stories were never told in this village where everyone thinks they know everything, and they talk over each other now in their enthusiasm, a cacophony of the chattering dead speaking everything that wasn’t shared in life.
+They pay witness, the ring of shades from generations past: people who never fell in love, people who never wished to fall in love, people who felt no attraction and died contentedly single, people who felt no attraction yet ringbonded others for a wealth of reasons, people whose love wasn’t strong enough to act on, people whose love waxed and waned, people who didn’t love at all, people who chose friendship or companionship over romance, people whose love couldn’t fit the uncomplicated shapes of poem or song.
+People who lived and laughed and died as proud villagers of Dead Horse Hill.
+People whose stories went untold in this place where everyone believes they know everything worth knowing, never questioning the worth of that assumption.

-Because it’s there, shimmering and bright: if her people lived how their hearts dictate, so too must she.
+Because it’s there, shimmering and bright: if her heartless people lived how their hearts dictate, so too must she.